ReneBoedker/algobra/bivariate/README.md

 Additional orderings can be defined by writing a function with signature `func(deg1, deg2 [2]uint) int`.
 For more information, see the documentation for the `Order` type.

 ### Error handling
-In order to allow method chaining for arithmetic operations -- such as `f.Plus(g).Mult(h.Inv())` -- the methods themselves do not return errors.
+In order to allow method chaining for arithmetic operations &ndash; such as `f.Plus(g).Mult(h.Inv())` &ndash; the methods themselves do not return errors.
 Instead, potential errors are tied to the resulting polynomial, and the error can be retrieved with the `Err`-method.